SkewedAspect/rpgkeeper/Readme.md

     * This should be suitable for any system that doesn't use special dice.
 (Or, any system, if you don't mind rolling physical dice.)
 * Risus
     * Should be simple, and is great for one-shots.
+* FATE
+    * This is a middle-weight system, and has seen some uptake lately, there's no reason not to consider it.
 * Edge of the Empire
     * I run a lot of EotE content, and the system is simple enough it wasn't that hard.
 * Dungeons and Dragons 3.5 Edition